-In 2021-22 so far, Restore The Fourth has filed friend-of-the-court briefs in US v.
+In 2021-22, Restore The Fourth filed friend-of-the-court briefs in US v.
 Rosenow (government-compelled digital preservation is a trespass); in Culley v.
 Marshall (due process entitles owners of forfeited vehicles to a continued-detention hearing); in Leuthauser v.
 US (TSA officers are “law enforcement officers” within the meaning of FTCA); in Forbes Media v.
 US (the FBI should not rely on the All Writs Act to authorize surveillance, and if it does, the courts should be transparent about the records of it); in Miller v.
-US (the “private search” doctrine does not provide protections for correspondence analogous to those available in the Founding era); and Caniglia v.
+US (the “private search” doctrine does not provide protections for correspondence analogous to those available in the Founding era); and in Caniglia v.
 Strom (the “community caretaking” warrant exception should not extend to the home).
 We wrote a cert.-stage brief in Nichols v.
 Wayne County (see below).
-We also joined the National Association of Criminal Defense Lawyers in a brief in Brown v.
+We joined the National Association of Criminal Defense Lawyers in a brief in Brown v.
 Polk County (probable cause should be required for cavity searches of people in pretrial detention).
 In the course of these briefs, we also partnered with Freedom to Travel, the Project for Privacy and Surveillance Accountability, the Rutherford Institute, and the Pacific Legal Foundation.

 In 2015-16, Restore The Fourth filed friend-of-the-court briefs in Ganias (a warrant to search a computer should not cover a later search) and Rodriguez (qualified immunity should not apply in case of shooting of Mexican national by CBP agent from across the border).